quinnsm97/ZTD/FEEDBACK_LOG.md

 <u>**Action Taken:**</u>

-SECURITY.md added: Documented that ZTD stores tasks in plain-text JSON (tasks.json and done_tasks.json), explained privacy risks, and added a responsibility disclaimer.
+Privacy and security policy added to README.md that links to SECURITY.md.
+Within SECURITY.md documented that ZTD stores tasks in plain-text JSON (tasks.json and done_tasks.json), explained privacy risks, and added a responsibility disclaimer.
 Provided recommendations for encrypting data using the cryptography library, with example usage and links to documentation.
 Included best-practice advice for backups, avoiding sensitive data, and restricting file access.

 ------
 ### Entry 2